 In 2001, an “Expanding Ministries” project resulted in construction of the Center for Ministry, Ellicott City private school and Education (CME), a building to house the new Lower School division of St. John's Parish Day School, and a renovation of the existing education building.
 This additional space helped to accommodate the church’s many ministries as well as expand SJPDS to offer Lower School programs.
 Now the CME houses both the Early Childhood and Lower School programs for the Parish Day School on weekdays and is used by the church on weekends and evenings for Christian education programs, youth activities, special events and meeting space.

 In 2000, we offered our first Transitional Kindergarten program, and in 2002 we enrolled our inaugural class of first-graders.
 In 2005, we offered our first full-day-fours program.
 Our first class of fifth graders graduated on June 3, 2007.
 Our alumni attend some of the best independent and public schools in this region.
-Now, we are gearing up to celebrate our 50th Anniversary in the Fall of 2015!

 The former Rectory (on left) is now known as Clark House and serves as the main Administrative and Admissions Office for St. John's Parish Day School